allen-n/sesimi/README.md

 ## Acknowledgments

-* Samy for revitalizing the project after an initial stagnation
+* [Samy](https://github.com/samyk) for revitalizing the project after an initial stagnation, reccomending CC1101 chip
-* veoink for your cc1101 library
+* [veoink](https://github.com/veonik) for your arduino - cc1101 library (modified here for use with ESP8622 on NodeMCU)